Dur4nt3/todo_project/bugs-to-fix.md

 - Remove console logs from "index.js"

-- For all containers with an overflow (with a parent with rounded borders) ensure that the scroll doesn't escape the border radius
+- For all containers with an overflow (with a parent with rounded borders) ensure that the scroll doesn't escape the border radius - *COMPLETE*